jeffersonvivanco/WebProgrammingNotes/notes/micro-frontend-architecture-proposal.md

 ### Micro Frontend App
 * app is build as a single js bundle
-* app defines web components for containers to load
+* js bundle defines web components for containers to use
-* app documents dependencies so the app container knows and loads the dependencies
+* app documents dependencies so the app container knows and loads those dependencies
   * note: **APP DOES NOT LOAD OTHER WEB COMPONENTS**
 ![microfrontent ecosystem](./assets/microfrontend-ecosystem.jpg)